-Wine Description for Blaufränkisch Alter Berg Leithaberg DAC 2017 by Heinrich
+Wine Description for Blaufränkisch Alter Berg Leithaberg DAC 2017 from Heinrich

 - Colour & Appearance